 Common factors which cause tinnitus to develop are exposure to excessively loud or prolonged noise, injury to the head or ear, certain prescription drugs, ear infections, stress and tension or misalignment of the jaw.

 In rare cases, tinnitus can also be caused by an acoustic neuroma, a tumor on the auditory nerve.
 Your doctor may recommend that you have an MRI to rule this out.
 Once you have ruled out acoustic neuroma you can start looking for other solutions.

 What can you do about it?

 When you first have tinnitus it is quite confusing and distressing.
 You will be looking for answers, but many people are told by their doctors that nothing can be done and you just have to learn to live with it.
 However, this is no longer the case.

-There are some specialised tinnitus clinics which offer treatments such as counselling or a form of sound generator for masking.
+There are some specialized tinnitus clinics which offer treatments such as counseling or a form of sound generator for masking.
 It’s important to find a treatment that is convenient, affordable and that actually treats the cause of the tinnitus.
 This is where Sound Therapy comes in.

 “As an audiologist, Sound Therapy has been the missing link to assist my patients.
 I would recommend Sound Therapy and Triumph Over Tinnitus to anyone contacting me about tinnitus....”

 Dr Donna Segal – AU.D Indianapolis - Read More

 A real solution you can do at home